You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

-The reestablishment of the State of Israel in 1948 was a crowning achievement for the Zionist movement of the nineteenth and twentieth centuries.
+This is a repost that is very important: The re-establishment of the State of Israel in 1948 was a crowning achievement for the Zionist movement of the nineteenth and twentieth centuries.
 Among the Zionists were many Christians, especially in Great Britain, who believed the restoration of the Jews to Palestine was part of God’s plan for the final chapters of history.
 Even before the end of the 1600s, at least 12 publications appeared in England advocating the return of the Jews to Palestine.
 Many British Christians viewed this as a mandate of biblical prophecy and linked it with the return of Christ.
-On September 16, 1840 Scottish minister Robert Murray McCheyne wrote to his friend in Belfast, George Shaw:
+On September 16, 1840, Scottish minister Robert Murray McCheyne wrote to his friend in Belfast, George Shaw:

 ALSO ON THIS DAY